awmckinley/config/modules/sh.hist/README.md

 # Shell History Management

-Software for managing and enhancing shell history.
+Tools for intelligent searching and management of shell command history with context-aware suggestions.